Staying well with social distancing and self-isolating

 - You can also go for a walk or exercise outdoors if you stay more than two metres from others.

-The government has also published some useful advice on how to stay well and look after your mental wellbeing.
+The government has also published some useful advice on how to look after your mental health and wellbeing during the coronavirus (COVID-19) outbreak.